Site logo

 The Dome

-The evening was brought to a euphoric close with Gilles Peterson’s fantastic set at Four Corners, followed by a mesmerising performance from Nils Frahm on the Parkway main stage, whose hypnotic blend of jazz and electronic music created the perfect atmosphere to wrap up the event.
+The evening was brought to a euphoric close with Gilles Peterson’s fantastic set at Four Corners, followed by a mesmeric performance from Nils Frahm on the Parkway main stage, whose hypnotic blend of jazz and electronic music created the perfect atmosphere to wrap up the event.

 Comments